 Institute of Ultrasound Diagnostics

-As part of the program, students will be required to participate in a mandatory three-week “Sonography Boot Camp” that includes dedicated time for clinical rotations and in-class instruction.
-The curriculum includes courses such as abdominal sonography; physics & instrumentation; and obstetrical and gynecologic sonography.
+As part of the program, students must participate in a mandatory three-week “Sonography Boot Camp” that includes dedicated time for clinical rotations and in-class instruction.
+The curriculum includes abdominal sonography; physics & instrumentation; and obstetrical and gynecologic sonography.
 The program consists of 1,982 total contact hours.

 - Location: Daphne, AL